 Point no. 9: Not giving tithes

 God commands that we should tithe to sustain the work of the Church.
-Not tithing is equated to robbing God (Malachi 3:8-9).
+Not tithing is equated to robbing God.

 Point no. 10: Not keeping your word

-Lying is considered stealing.
-Why?
-Because it steals people’s trust.
+Lying steals people’s trust.
 One good example is when you proclaim insincere love for another person just to acquire their wealth, body, love and trust.

 Of all the Ten Commandments, it is the Eighth that is open-ended.
 It doesn’t specifically mention what not to steal.
-In fact, the Eighth commandment has something to do with other commandments.
-It simply says thou shalt not steal the honor of your parents, the life of innocent people, your neighbor’s spouse, the truth and justice, and other people’s property through coveting.
+In fact, the Eighth commandment has an over-arching implication on other commandments.

-God’s commandments are life.
-It supports the advancement and prosperity of people.
-May God speed that day when He establishes His kingdom on earth.
-May God speed that day when everyone will finally keep the Eight commandment, thou shalt not steal.
+May God speed the day when He establishes His kingdom on earth.
+May God speed that day when everyone will finally keep the Eighth commandment, thou shalt not steal.